 Many Christians I respect believe God created human beings, but used the process of evolution to accomplish it.

 Notice what C.S.
-Lewis thought about creation and evolution in his book The Problem of Pain (chapter 5):
+Lewis thought about creation and evolution in chapter 5 of The Problem of Pain:

 The creature may have existed in this state for ages before it became man: it may even have been clever enough to make things which a modern archaeologist would accept as proof of its humanity.
 But it was only an animal because all its physical and psychical processes were directed to purely material and natural ends.

 Then, in the fullness of time, God caused to descend upon this organism, both on its psychology and physiology, a new kind of consciousness which could say “I” and “me,” which could look upon itself as an object, which knew God, which could make judgments of truth, beauty and goodness.

 That could have happened.

 God could have used the process of macroevolution to bring human life to the point where he breathed into that animal’s nostrils what the Hebrew calls “Nesama”—the breath of life—a soul—and that animal could have become a human being.

 Think about it.
 How else are you going to explain the presence of NASCAR and country music fans?

 Creating humankind through the process of macroevolution would have been just as miraculous as instantaneous creation.

 The original question was, “Do I have to believe in creationism to become a Christian?”